 Resources for HR & Business Managers: Upskilling on Reasonable Adjustments

-Supporting disabled, chronically ill and/or neurodivergent employees with reasonable adjustments is not just a legal obligation—it’s a cornerstone of inclusive, effective leadership.
+Supporting disabled, chronically ill and/or neurodivergent employees with reasonable adjustments is not just a legal obligation, it’s fundamental to inclusive, effective leadership.
 If you’re an HR professional, line manager, or team leader, you play a critical role in ensuring that your workplace empowers every person to thrive.
-That’s where upskilling senior leadership on reasonable adjustments is important, and understanding and implementing reasonable adjustments becomes essential.
+That’s why up-skilling senior leadership on reasonable adjustments is important, and understanding and implementing reasonable adjustments becomes essential.

 Legal & Policy Guidance